Data Center Cleaning

 - Data center construction sites

-In addition to cleaning services for server rooms and data centers, Critical Facilities Solutions also provides live raised access floor replacements, zinc whisker testing and remediation, consulting and testing, as well as passive fire protection (currently UK only).
+In addition to server room and data center cleaning services, Critical Facilities Solutions also provides live raised access floor replacements, zinc whisker testing and remediation, consulting and testing, as well as passive fire protection (currently UK only).

 Your data center doesn’t exist in a vacuum; electrostatic dust, dirt, pollen, and other types of contamination are inevitable.
 Critical Facilities Solutions can help preserve the integrity of your hardware and create healthier workspaces for humans and equipment alike.